 CAPC's research aims to impact primary care practice and health policy, leading to benefits for patients.
 Aided by our Knowledge Mobilisation team, we seek to generate knowledge that is accessible and useful to academics, commissioners, clinicians, service providers, the voluntary sector and the public.
 We involve patients and the public in our research at all stages.

-Contact: Professor Debbie Sharp debbie.sharp@bristol.ac.uk (Clinical) or visit www.bris.ac.uk/primaryhealthcare/
+Contact: Professor Debbie Sharp debbie.sharp@bristol.ac.uk or look at our website www.bris.ac.uk/primaryhealthcare/

 UNIVERSITY OF CAMBRIDGE